andtie/SequenceBuilder/README.md

 It can be used for any kind of heterogenous sequence, but it is especially useful for building custom container views in **SwiftUI**.

 You can use `@SequenceBuilder` like the `@ViewBuilder`-attribute in SwiftUI.
 As a result, you don't just get one view, but a sequence of individual views *without* resorting to `AnyView`.
-SequenceBuilder has the same limitation as ViewBuilder in that it currently only support 10 Elements without nesting.
+SequenceBuilder has the same limitation as ViewBuilder in that it currently only supports 10 Elements without nesting.

-For a simple example, this view wraps its child views in an enumeration similar to an ordered HTML list ([Full example](Sources/SequenceBuilder/Examples/EnumerationView.swift)).
+For a simple example, this view wraps its child views in an enumeration similar to an ordered HTML list ([Full example](Sources/SequenceBuilderExamples/EnumerationView.swift)).
+By constraining the sequence elements (`… where Content.Element: View`), we can store and iterate over the sequence for abritrary views.
 ```swift
 import SequenceBuilder
 import SwiftUI